Project taxonomy and recommendations for Diversity Equity and Inclusion#

 • Engaging with Stakeholders

-• Definition: how the project works with one or more categories of stakeholders (as defined above) with the goal of keeping them engaged in the project
+• Definition: how the project works with one or more categories of stakeholders (as defined above) to keep them engaged in the project

 • Components: